The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Summary and Outlook

-\item The alignment of the pure MAD and the alignment case considering a magnetic field are rather comparable.
+\item The alignment of the "pure MAD" and the alignment case considering a magnetic field are rather comparable.
 The magnetic field $\vec{B}$ is most likely parallel to the rotation axis $\hat{a}_{\mathrm{1}}$.
-Hence, a dust polarization efficiency with a ${R=0.8-0.9}$ may be observed given a sufficiently high gas-dust drift $\Delta s$. \end{itemize} We emphasize that all the trends discussed above are highly dependent on the applied physical properties of the gas and dust component.
+Hence, a dust polarization efficiency with a ${R=0.8-0.9}$ may be observed given a sufficiently high gas-dust drift $\Delta s$.

+\end{itemize} We emphasize that all the trends discussed above are highly dependent on the applied physical properties of the gas and dust component.
 Our study remains agnostic concerning the exact conditions that may lead to a grain alignment in direction of the gas-dust drift $\Delta \vec{s}$ or an alignment with the orientation of the magnetic field $\vec{B}$.
 Moreover, phenomena such as the H$_{\mathrm{2}}$ formation on the surface of the grains and charged dust that may heavily impact the MAD are not taken into consideration within the scope of this paper.
 Therefore, investigations of those phenomena will be dealt with in a forthcoming paper in tandem with quantifying the likelihood of the occurrence of drift velocity alignment versus magnetic field alignment.